The Best Stay at Home Kids Activities

 It’s not to say I haven’t tried them.
 But when I spend twenty minutes setting something up, watch my kids play for two minutes, and then clean up for another twenty.
 My blood starts to boil.

 As a result, I try to keep it simple around here.
-And now that we’re all facing a lot of stay at home time we NEED awesome yet easy activities for kids at home so dang useful!
+That’s why, you’ll find this list of awesome and easy activities for kids at home so dang useful!
 It’s time to have more fun, while doing less work.

 So, today I’ve got:

 50 EASY screen-free activities + 25 technology resources = 75 mom-approved & fun activities for kids.

 1. Make Creative Art